vkaarnioja/vkaarnioja.github.io/README.md

-My homepage has moved to https://www.iki.fi/vesakaar
+My homepage is still at https://www.iki.fi/vesakaar